-By integrating both the physical and digital world, digital manufacturing makes it possible to transform the production process, improve business operations and drive revenue growth.
-Data from across the enterprise – including the manufacturing execution system (MES), product life cycle management (PLM), supply chain management (SCM) and enterprise resource planning (ERP) –can deliver insights and enable more informed strategic decision-making.
-By leveraging digital manufacturing practices, organisations are better able to:
+By integrating both the physical and digital worlds, digital manufacturing makes it possible to transform the production process, improve business operations, and drive revenue growth.
+Data from across the enterprise—including the manufacturing execution system (MES), product lifecycle management (PLM), supply chain management (SCM), and enterprise resource planning (ERP)—can deliver insight and enable more informed strategic decision-making.
+By leveraging digital manufacturing practices, organizations are better able to:

 - Accelerate time to market with faster product design and simulation made possible with digital technologies.